chenr03/MaptoProps2/README.md

 * Now that we have that working we are going to practice what we learned last class and add containers and mapStateToProps function for the `Chart` and `Total` components.
 Why?
 Because we want these to always have the current "cars" information.
 We'll see how this is useful in a second.

 * Create a file called `Total.js` underneath the "containers" folder and create a `mapStateToProps` function.
-You can use the `Car.js` file as an example and simply change the component from "Car" to "Total".
+You can use the `AdminView.js` file as an example and simply change the component from "AdminView" to "Total".

 * Next, go to the Dashboard COMPONENT and change the import for "Total" to reference the container instead of the component.
 Ex. `import Total from './Total'`